opattison/olivermakes/readme.md

 - Experiment with HTML, CSS and design patterns that I have not implemented before.
 - Showcase my work for friends, colleagues and potential collaborators and employers.
 - Learn more about building advanced static sites with Jekyll.
-- Initially, design and implement entirely by myself, with feedback from others.
+- Initially, design and implement entirely by myself, with later feedback from others.

 ## Principles